DonGateley/UWW/README.md

 This in the end could be Internet n.0 where I don't know quite what n is.
 Its uniqueness as a universally addressable virtual ether can be guaranteed by declaration.
 It can be kept universe-stable and physically tracking (or hugging) "Real Reality" if it's adjustable with feedback transforms.
 Multiple disjoint virtual ethers should be possible rooted in this unique one time capture of "Reality" or in any other such virtual ether.
 These latter can be set up as real time transform filters with subspaces, and cross referenced functionally.
 Phase space is a magic carpet and with an anchor it becomes frighteningly useful.
 As I think I might have said, the practical link to quantum mechanics is as close as possible.
 The thing is fully adaptable and capable of maintaining its own conformance to measurable reference things.
 Beeables.
 By using phase space a world of simulation is opened up immediately if someone knows how to find a way to get access and a bridge to it.
 Prognostication becomes formalized.
 I'll bet that capability is in the cloud somewhere as a service.
 (All right, this could be called "Tron n" but I'd rather keep an innocuous name.)

 Can Bayesian calculation be factored into this?
 A QBist's workshop.
 Anyone?

+Need to add world lines and their construction.
+Biggie, that.
+That may be in the reference.
+World line networks allow for conditional forking.
+The world line system must support a node edge/representation with Hamiltonian actions/functions/generating-functions at nodes and perhaps at edges.
+Where stored again.
+Locally again.
+Suck up to using all local storage for persistence.
+Any device or user employing the package accepts the responsibility for his own shit and presumes that it can be moved around elsewhere.

+The system outboard of the user is completely imaginary and occupies no resources.
+It simply can't go down.
+Distribution of the CainSpace state is under user control and physically exists anywhere they want it to.
+No login needed, all that happens inside.
+A restricted access control can be fabricated inside an event.
+What can an anonymous login do.
+Well, anything he's allowed to do by specifying an event as his access point.
+Can he write scripts and create measurements and world lines etc?
+How about protecting existing content from a wide open work space?
+If you don't know an access point you can't use it or abuse it.
+If you do you play by its rules when communicating with it.

+Down to what the REPL ought to be and how to get something across two devices elegantly.
+The former suggests a JavaScript debugger or IDE to build up what base functionality I described above.
+The latter has me clueless.

 Babylonians invented zero.
 Let's give it meaning once and for all.
 Help me set and use CainZero.